 The members of the Editorial Board are committed to maintaining the good condition, coherence, regularity, accessibility, and high quality of the journal.
 Their actions are based on principles of scientific integrity, impartiality, and continuous pursuit of raising scientific, editorial, and ethical standards.
 Editors should take responsibility for all content published in the journal.

-• Monitoring ethical standards
+- Monitoring ethical standards

-The editorial team systematically monitors compliance with ethical standards and principles related to the publication of scientific texts and takes actions to prevent practices that are inconsistent with the adopted standards.
+The editorial team systematically monitors compliance with ethical standards and principles related to the publication of scientific texts and takes actions to prevent practices that are inconsistent with the adopted standards. - The principle of adherence to legal and professional standards

-All individuals involved in conducting research and producing publications are obligated to comply with the legal norms and professional ethics imposed by professional organizations and research funding bodies, such as the European Commission.
+All individuals involved in conducting research and producing publications are obligated to comply with the legal norms and professional ethics imposed by professional organizations and research funding bodies, such as the European Commission. - The principle of fair play

 The texts submitted for publication are primarily assessed by the Editorial Board in terms of content, form and technical aspects.
-However, editorial decisions must be based on scientific merit, and factors such as race, gender, sexual orientation, religion, ethnic origin, citizenship, age, marital or parental status, disability and political beliefs of the Authors should in no way influence the evaluation of articles [4].
+However, editorial decisions must be based on scientific merit, and factors such as race, gender, sexual orientation, religion, ethnic origin, citizenship, age, marital or parental status, disability and political beliefs of the Authors should in no way influence the evaluation of articles [4]. - Publication decisions

 The editorial team is responsible for the decision on which materials will be published and which will not.
 The following criteria are key in making decisions: the scientific significance of the work, the originality of the approach to the problem, compliance with the thematic scope of the journal, ethical standards, substantive and formal requirements specified in the Instructions for Authors, and comments expressed by the Reviewer during the peer-review process.
-The journal's editorial board is obliged to inform the Author(s) of the outcome of the editorial assessment of the submitted text.
+The journal's editorial board is obliged to inform the Author(s) of the outcome of the editorial assessment of the submitted text. - The principle of confidentiality

 Members of the Editorial Team adhere to the principle of confidentiality, meaning they do not disclose any information about the works submitted for publication to unauthorized individuals.
-Only the Authors themselves, selected Reviewers, authorized Editors, members of the Editorial Board, and the Publisher are authorized to possess this information.
+Only the Authors themselves, selected Reviewers, authorized Editors, members of the Editorial Board, and the Publisher are authorized to possess this information. - Prevention of conflicts of interest

 Unpublished articles may not be used by members of the Editorial Team or other individuals involved in publishing procedures without the written consent of the Authors.
 When appointing a Reviewer, the Editorial Board must consider the principle of preventing conflicts of interest.